Maybe you’ve already discovered your craft…

 Big thanks to Mark for taking part in our blog series!
 I find it so interesting to find out where digital marketers first discovered their craft and for Mark, it happened when he was at school!
 If you’re reading this as an aspiring marketing professional, you might have already found what you love and just need to push yourself into turning it into a career.
 My advice would be… go for it!

 Keep an eye out for more in our ‘Making Of A Marketer’ series as we’ll be continuing to publish new editions on a regular basis from equally inspiring digital marketing experts.
+Other editions you might be interested in are:

 Could your career story encourage others to further their digital marketing careers?
 Or do you know someone whose story needs to be told?
 Get in touch with me, Emma, via email@example.com.
 If you’re looking to explore your career in digital marketing, visit our contact page.